helloSystem/docs/developer/rpi.md

     Please let us know the results with Raspberry Pi models that have more memory.
 ```

+How do projects like https://github.com/TOLDOTECHNIK/buildroot-webkit manage to do web browsing and video playing in a browser on the Raspberry Pi?

 ``` .. note::
     Please let us know if you know how to use RAM compression on FreeBSD.
 ```